United States of America

 St. Mary Lake, Montana © Ken Thomas

-Despite the seemingly never-ending expanse of open plains, 'Montana' is Spanish for mountains, and indeed the State is usually regarded as mountainous because the Rocky Mountain chain traverses its western zone.
-Sixty percent of the state, though, is prairie.
-Agricultural lands provide Montana's bread and butter, and some of the USA's most attractive and renowned national parks, wildlife refuges and forests provide a tasty topping.
+'Montana' is Spanish for mountains, and indeed the state is mountainous, being traversed by the Rocky Mountain chain.
+However sixty percent of the state is prairie.
+Agricultural lands provide some of America's most attractive and renowned national parks, wildlife refuges, and forests.

-Montana is home to the renowned Yellowstone National Park, Glacier National Park and Bighorn Canyon, to name just a few natural attractions under the big sky.
-Yellowstone, with more than two million acres of geysers, is among the largest and most famous national park in the world, spilling over into Idaho and Wyoming, while the magnificent Glacier park covers one million acres of rugged mountain terrain, forests, waterfalls and glaciers.
+In Montana are the Yellowstone National Park, the Glacier National Park, and the Bighorn Canyon, to name just a few natural attractions Montana has to offer.
+With more than two million acres of geysers, Yellowstone is the largest and most famous national park in the world, spilling over into Idaho and Wyoming.
+Smaller, but no less magnificent is the Glacier Park, which covers one million acres of rugged mountain terrain, forests, waterfalls, and glaciers.

-Montana is thus an outdoor enthusiast's paradise, with a multitude of opportunities for hiking, riding, hunting, and fishing in summer, and skiing in winter.
-Native American culture also features high on its list of attractions, the prairies having been home to legendary tribes like the Cheyenne, Crow and Blackfeet.
-The various reservations are strongholds of their heritage where traditional dress is worn, rituals are performed and arts and crafts produced.
-Also fascinating for visitors is to explore the 'ghost towns' that were left behind after the 1862 gold rush, the many museums and art galleries, and the historic buildings and battlefields of this multi-faceted state.
+Montana is an outdoor enthusiast's paradise, with a multitude of opportunities for hiking, riding, hunting, and fishing in summer and skiing in winter.
+Native American culture also features high on its list of attractions: the prairies having been home to legendary tribes like the Cheyenne, Crow, and Blackfeet.
+The various Reservations are strongholds of their heritage are where traditional dress is worn, rituals are performed, and arts and crafts produced.
+Visitors must be sure to explore the 'ghost towns' left from the 1862 gold rush, the many museums and art galleries, and the historic buildings and battlefields of this multifaceted state.

 Though most of the state is undeveloped, there are a few towns in Montana worth visiting: Billings, conveniently located near Yellowstone, is a hub of arts and culture; Butte is a former mining town with several museums dedicated to the industry; while Bozeman is a college town with some good museums and art galleries, and hosts the Sweet Pea Festival each spring.